paulkrog/paulkrog.github.io/index.md

 I am a PhD candidate at the [University of Illinois at Urbana-Champaign][uiuc] in the department of [Computer Science][cs] working with [Madhusudan Parthasarathy][madhu].
+My primary area of research touches programming languages, logic, and formal methods.
 I am also an avid jazz alto saxophone player 🎷.
 Shoot me an email if you'd like to talk about anything below.

 <h3 id="job">I'm on the faculty job market.</h3>